-His work at the research lab focuses on improving health and reducing occupational risks.
+His work at the research lab focused on improving health and reducing occupational risks.
 From 2012 to 2018, he was a professor at the School of Health, Medical and Applied Sciences in Central Queensland University, Rockhampton, Queensland, Australia.
 At CQU, Professor Maguire's responsibilities included being chair of the professoriate, a member of the Vice Chancellor's advisory committee, Ph.D supervisor and researcher.
 His previous academic positions include: professor, Charles Sturt University, Bathurst, NSW, Australia, where he helped lead the transition to distance education; clinical associate professor, graduate program director and research center director, Department of Emergency Health Services, University of Maryland, Baltimore County; and, assistant professor, at The George Washington University, Washington, in Washington DC, where he helped to develop one of the first undergraduate distance education programs in health administration in the U.S.

 His U.S. federal committee membership experience includes membership on the CDC’s National Occupational Research Agenda (NORA), Public Safety Council (since 2010) as well as on numerous EMS committees with the National Highway Traffic Safety Administration including: national EMS safety committees; ground ambulance safety committee; EMS workforce injury and illness surveillance system committee; and, the 1995 EMS agenda for the future committee.
-From 2006 to 2008, he worked as a consultant for the U.S. Department of Homeland Security where he helped communities across the U.S. prepare for pandemics, bioterrorism, and other disasters.
+From 2006 to 2008, he worked for Global Secure as a consultant for the U.S. Department of Homeland Security where he helped communities across the U.S. prepare for pandemics, bioterrorism, and other disasters.
 In 2016, he was appointed by the Australian government as a member of the national Paramedics Registration Project Reference Group and, in 2017, he co-authored the Australian disaster management higher education standards.

 Contact: brianjmaguire@gmail.com